CanVo/Basic-Windows-Driver/README.md

 # Basic-Windows-Driver

-Tested on Windows 10 (Build 19045) [Driver Signature Enforcement Disabled]
+Tested on Windows 10 (Build 19045) [Driver Signature Enforcement Disabled (Not needed with KDMapper)]

 # Other Cool Resources
 Below are some other cool resources I recommend checking out that may or may not be related / used with the Driver: